brussell36/Factory.Solution/README.md

 * Install [.Net Core](https://dotnet.microsoft.com/download/dotnet-core/2.2)
 * To install the REPL dotnet script, run dotnet tool install -g dotnet-script in your terminal.
 * Run dotnet restore in terminal to get all dependencies.
+* Run dontnet build in terminal to make sure project has everything required and no issues.
 * Run the program with the command dotnet run.

 #### Additional Setup/Installation Notes: